zenml-io/zenml/docs/book/getting-started/deploying-zenml/docker.md

 These configuration options are only relevant if you're using the GCP Secrets Manager as the secrets store backend.

+- **ZENML_SECRETS_STORE_PROJECT_ID**:
+    The GCP project ID to use.
+This must be set to the project ID where the GCP Secrets Manager service that you want to use is located.

+- **GOOGLE_APPLICATION_CREDENTIALS**:
+    The path to the GCP service account credentials file to use for authentication.
+This must be set to a valid GCP service account credentials file that has access to the GCP Secrets Manager service that you want to use.
+If you are using a GCP service account attached to a GKE cluster to authenticate, you can omit this variable.
+    NOTE: the path to the credentials file must be mounted into the container.

 ### Azure Secrets Store Configuration Options